Mohit-011/Pyzzle/README.md

 ## Troubleshooting Features

-<ul type='square'><li>Right when the game starts and asks for your name, if you input 'reset' or 'restore', it will perforom the respective actions.
+<ul type='square'><li>Right when the game starts and asks for your name, if you input 'reset' or 'restore', it will perform the respective actions.
 'Reset' renames the score.txt file to old_score.txt, thus creating a backup of the previous score as well as resetting the game to the fresh-install state.
 'Restore' searches for the old_score.txt file and reverts it back to score.txt, thus bringing back the old scores.

 ![image](https://user-images.githubusercontent.com/83200950/147319088-1c6f0d70-3b27-4a41-bf29-cea920348549.png)</li>